biocodices/paip/README.md

 to "manually" override.
 Inside each YAML, you only have to include the keys to be overriden --the rest will be read from the default config files.

+NOTE: If you create a `resources.yml` under your cohort path, make sure you add a `resources_dir` key in there, even if you repeat the path to the resources directory that you specified in `~/.paip/resources.yml`.

 # Recipes

 ## <a name="Setting"></a> Feed `paip` with the `fastq` files